aderusha/IoTWM-ESP8266/05_Blynk/README.md

 Now install the mobile app for [IOS](https://itunes.apple.com/us/app/blynk-control-arduino-raspberry/id808760481?ls=1&mt=8) or [Android](https://play.google.com/store/apps/details?id=cc.blynk) and launch the application on your device.
 Select "Create Account", enter your email address (use a real address that you have access to today), and assign a password.

 From the main Blynk screen select "Create New Project".
 Enter a name for your project, then click on "Hardware Model" to bring up a list of supported boards.
-Scroll until you find "ESP8266" and select "Continue"
+Scroll until you find "ESP8266" and select "Continue".
+Select "E-mail" to send yourself an email with the authentication token.
+Click "Create" in the app and we can return to your computer to modify the sketch.

+Check your email for the auth token from blynk.cc.
+Open the email on your computer, copy the token, and paste the result into line 34 like so: `char auth[] = "exampleauthtoken";`.
+With the Blynk auth token and WiFi creds setup we are ready to upload your sketch to the board.